Blaizzy/mlx-embeddings/docs/Manpage.md

 ## GLOBAL OPTIONS

-These options are applicable across all sub-commands.
+These options are applicable across multiple subcommands.

 * `-q`, `--quiet`:
   Suppress any warnings.